benallen-dev/benallen-dot-dev/content/posts/2024/i-dont-like-scrum/index.md

 - Kanban is not for 0.1x devs because now it'll become super obvious that tickets with their face on em will take forever
 - Kanban is not for Scrum Masters because if all there is is a list of prioritised work, what are you going to do during refinements?

-TL;DR - RIP Scrum let's just do
+TL;DR - RIP Scrum let's just do our jobs k